-The Committee on Education Policy and Student Life shall consider and report or recommend to the Board of Regents on matters concerning academic and student affairs-related policies and programs for all institutions and major units including, but not limited to, all issues relating to academic programs such as curriculum development, adequacy of instructional facilities and specialized centers and institutes, and institutional support for student academic services; matters and policies relating to faculty; student enrollment, recruitment, retention, transfer, and articulation; financial aid; campus safety and security; student health and wellness; student government; and student organizations; and the overall intellectual, social, and emotional climate of the university.
+The Committee on Education Policy and Student Life and Safety shall consider and report or recommend to the Board of Regents on matters concerning academic and student affairs-related policies and programs for all institutions and major units including, but not limited to, all issues relating to academic programs such as curriculum development, adequacy of instructional facilities and specialized centers and institutes, and institutional support for student academic services; matters and policies relating to faculty; student enrollment, recruitment, retention, transfer, and articulation; financial aid; campus safety and security; student health and wellness; student government; and student organizations; and the overall intellectual, social, and emotional climate of the university.

-Members of the Committee on Education Policy and Student Life are appointed annually by the Chairperson of the Board.
-The Committee holds at least five regularly-scheduled meetings during the fiscal year.
+Members of the Committee on Education Policy and Student Life and Safety are appointed annually by the Chairperson of the Board.
+The Committee holds at least five regularly scheduled meetings during the fiscal year.
 The members of the Committee may expect to receive information for review in order to consider and report or recommend to the Board of Regents on any of the following matters:

 - A. Institutional mission statements and goals

 - B. Establishment and disestablishment of schools and colleges

 - C. Proposals for new academic programs

 - D. Review of existing academic programs and enrollments within those programs

 - E. P-20 partnerships and initiatives

 - F. Academic transformation and innovation

 - G. Academic integrity

-- H. Civic education and civic engagement
+- H. Libraries

-- I. Student life and student services
+- I. Civic education and civic engagement

-- J. Diversity and inclusion
+- J. Student life and student services

-- K. Student enrollment, recruitment, and retention
+- K. Diversity, equity, inclusion, and accessibility

-- L. Transfer and articulation
+- L. Global engagement

-- M. Access and affordability
+- M. Student enrollment, recruitment, and retention

-- N. Student health and wellness
+- N. Transfer and articulation

-- O. Campus safety and security
+- O. Access and affordability

-- P. Title IX and sexual misconduct
+- P. Student health and wellness

-- Q. Faculty life and faculty conduct
+- Q. Campus safety and security